Link copied to your clipboard

 How it works: Like personal loans, small business loans offer a lump sum of cash upfront, which you repay over a set period, typically with a fixed interest rate.
 The best rates and terms are offered to good credit borrowers.
 With less-than-great credit, you can expect a rate on the higher end—comparable to other loans.

-• Requirements: You’ll need proof of income and ability to repay the loan, your business financials, and possible collateral to qualify.
+• Requirements: Qualifying for a 500 credit score personal loan for your business will likely require proof of income and ability to repay the loan, a review of your business financials, and possible collateral.

 • Considerations: Small business loans have origination fees, and repayment begins almost immediately.